EDJC Organisers & Coordinators Meeting 2025

 Barcelona

-Mark your calendars!
-On March 25–26, 2025, the European Days of Jewish Culture Organisers & Coordinators Meeting will take place in beautiful Barcelona, Spain.
-This annual gathering is a unique opportunity for stakeholders from across Europe to come together, collaborate, and help shape the future of this extraordinary festival.
+On March 25–26, 2025, the European Days of Jewish Culture Organisers & Coordinators Meeting took place in beautiful Barcelona, Spain.
+This annual gathering brought together stakeholders from across Europe to connect, collaborate, and help shape the future of this extraordinary festival.

-This year’s meeting will focus on the 2025 theme, “People of the Book.”
-Through thought-provoking discussions and presentations by esteemed speakers, participants will explore the theme’s deep connections to Jewish textual traditions, interfaith dialogue, and contemporary cultural contexts.
+This year’s meeting focused on the 2025 theme, “People of the Book.”
+Through thought-provoking discussions and presentations by esteemed speakers, participants explored the theme’s deep connections to Jewish textual traditions, interfaith dialogue, and contemporary cultural contexts.

-- Interactive Workshops designed to equip organisers with practical skills for event planning and local engagement.
+- Interactive workshops to develop practical skills in event planning and community engagement

-- Opportunities to network and share best practices with peers from all over Europe.
+- Networking opportunities to share experiences and best practices among organisers from all over Europe

 Programme